Blandia: Ports

 Blandia was later ported by Ving to two home computers exclusively in Japan: the FM Towns on September 30, 1994, and the NEC PC-9821 on June 22, 1995.
-Compared to the original arcade version, the FM Towns version (titled Blandia Plus) features an extended, less-repetitive soundtrack plus some exclusive tracks that include a vocal one; however, it also has a smaller screen.
+Compared to the original arcade version, the FM Towns version (titled Blandia Plus) features an extended, less repetitive soundtrack, plus some exclusive tracks that include a vocal one, but it also has a smaller screen.
 The PC-9821 version was titled Blandia 98 and has a wider screen than the FM Towns version.